serlo/2024-09-22-adaptive-feedback-in-solution-of-a-student/README.md

 2. Run `yarn` to install the dependencies
 3. Export OPENAI_API_KEY as a development environment variable (either in your shell or in a `.env` file)
-4. Run `yarn start` to start the development server
+4. Run `yarn dev` to start the development server
 5. Open `http://localhost:3000` in your browser